 Understanding Lordstown Motors's Unusual Options Activity

-On Thursday, shares of Lordstown Motors (NASDAQ:RIDE) saw unusual options activity.
-After the option alert, the stock price moved down to $8.29.
+Lordstown Motors (NASDAQ:RIDE) shares experienced unusual options activity on Friday.
+The stock price moved down to $7.69 following the option alert.

 - Trade Type: CALL